zonglinz/CSE150A_Project/README.md

 ### 5.2 Interpretation

 * **Accuracy 0.93 vs baseline 0.89**
-  The “always-no” classifier already scores 0.89(i improve this mostly for new full dataset and new threshold method) because only 11 % of customers subscribe.
-Our model’s +4 pp shows meaningful lift.
+  The “always-no” classifier already scores 0.89(i improve this mostly by the new threshold method) because only 11 % of customers subscribe.
+My model’s +4 pp shows meaningful lift.

 * **Recall 0.65**
   We capture ~⅔ of real buyers—critical for campaign ROI.
 Precision remains > 50 %, so more than half of placed calls convert.